 Why Artificial Intelligence(AI)?

-The very term “Artificial Intelligence” brings to the mind, a very dehumanised and mechanised system that is counter-intuitive to a department like Human Resources where it is expected that the personal connect goes a long way in getting work done.
+The very term “Artificial Intelligence” brings to the mind, a very dehumanized and mechanized system that is counter-intuitive to a department like Human Resources where it is expected that the personal connect goes a long way in getting work done.
 However, this misconception really doesn’t hold true in our technologically advancing times, where data makes the difference and computation is key.
 There are several unimaginably unique ways in HR can be assisted by AI.
 There is perhaps no better part of an HR employee’s work that can be enhanced with AI than, talent assessment.
 Recruiting is one of the integral components of human resources, and as such, there are several hindrances that may get in the way of perfecting the process of selecting employees appropriately suited to vacant jobs.
 AI fills these gaps in a wholesome manner, contributing holistically to the process, ensuring that it is beneficial to the industry and the prospective employee’s interests.

 Time is money and AI saves you both!

 One of the greater parts of talent acquisition involves weeding through huge quanta of data, in order to arrive at the resumes that certain jobs demand.
 The analysis of significantly large amounts of data is not only time consuming, but also wastes the manager’s professional potentiality.
-Ensuring that the legal side of things are in place, and managing employees’ concerns is a very important aspect of their job, and working through hundreds of resumes in order to streamline the process, by narrowing the applicant pool just hinders the manager from focussing on issues that really need human consideration.
+Ensuring that the legal side of things are in place, and managing employees’ concerns is a very important aspect of their job, and working through hundreds of resumes in order to streamline the process, by narrowing the applicant pool just hinders the manager from focusing on issues that really need human consideration.

 As high as the height of human hubris may be, it must be graciously accepted in our evolving times of big data analytics, and cloud computing that the domain of data computation and analysis is best left to computers.
 Just for one moment, imagine how much time would be saved in a service based business corporation if a huge chunk of the recruitment process was efficiently completed.

-It serves the interest of the prospective employee who doesn’t have to wait for longer durations of time prior to being intimated about his process of application, and it saves up heaps of time for the HR department to work on other issues of import (as mentioned above).
+It serves the interest of the prospective employee who doesn’t have to wait for longer duration of time prior to being intimated about his process of application, and it saves up heaps of time for the HR department to work on other issues of import (as mentioned above).
 Another really important and oft ignored benefit of utilising AI in talent recruitment is, in the writing of emails.
 Automating email responses saves quite a bit of time, as well, and that burden is alleviated.

 Get ready for advanced efficiency in recruitment!